donmega/subgenerator/README.md

-Sure!
-Here's your documentation reformatted with Markdown for better readability on GitHub:

----

 # Subtitle Generator GUI

 This Python application provides a graphical user interface (GUI) for generating SRT subtitle files from video files.
 It utilizes either the standard `openai-whisper` library or the `faster-whisper` library (with Voice Activity Detection (VAD)) for audio transcription.
 The program supports batch processing of multiple video files and offers options for model selection and word-level timestamps (with Faster Whisper).